railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 To obtain a more detailed report of the aged balance (or order by past date) use the menu :menuselection:`Finance --> Accounting --> Reporting --> Partner Accounts --> Aged Partner balance`.

 .. figure::  images/account_balance.png
    :align: center

-   *Aged balance using a 30 day period.*
+   *Aged balance using a 30 day period*

 When opening that report, Open ERP asks for the name of the company, the fiscal period and the size of the interval to be analyzed (in days).
 Open ERP then calculates a table of credit balance by